 While the U.S. Bureau of Labor Statistics collects data on tractor trailer drivers, it does not break that data down further to specifically address the niche field for tanker truck drivers.
 However, reports provided by Payscale.com, a research firm collecting salary and benefit data nationwide to provide statistically accurate salary data in real time, do address wages for tanker truck drivers.

-Specifically, for those drivers who choose to obtain their hazmat certification, Payscale reports an average salary of nearly $58,000, with some tanker truck driving pay reaching $80,000.
+Specifically, for those drivers who choose to obtain their hazmat certification, as of its September 2022 update, Payscale reports an average salary of over $66,000, with some tanker truck driving pay reaching $93,000.

 Since carriers always have truck driving jobs to fill, it is important that drivers know where to look when in the market for a new career or making a job change.
 Internet job boards, such as CDLjobs.com, offer some of the best ways for company and independent drivers to get connected with carriers who can offer them employment.
 The best part of this scenario is that the service is typically free and within just a few minutes, you can find CDL jobs offered by many trucking companies who need your services!